SunFlowerApart/HowToMakeHerFlower/take-care.md

 have a second orgasm during intercourse, which is a good bonus, but this is not necessary because she already came_.
-While this script is better for women than an alternative where there is little foreplay and only short intercourse, it can also be stiffling to both participants.
+While this script is better for women than an alternative where there is little foreplay and only short intercourse, it can also be stifling to both participants.

 Sex is an exchange, but it is not a transaction.